JohnFu11er/IT-journey/_posts/2020-06-20-My First Django Project.markdown

 ---
 Having never used Django before, but hearing about it from several people, I decided to look at this powerful program.

 Below is an example of a simple Hello World webpage built with Django.
-This is by no means the extent of Django's capabilities.
+This guide was built following [this video][django-howto].
 <br/>
 <br/>
 <br/>